jessies98/jessies98/README.md

 **B.S.
 Cybersecurity Candidate (Dec 2026)**
 </h2>
 Hi!
 I'm Jessie, a detail-oriented aspiring cybersecurity professional with a background in Mechanical Engineering Technology and Power Plant Operations.
 I’m currently in my senior year pursuing a bachelor's degree in Information and Cybersecurity Operations.
-I hold certifications in CompTIA Security+, Network+, and Microsoft SC-900.
+I hold certifications in CompTIA A+, Security+, Network+, and Microsoft SC-900.
 Check out my projects!